Claiming Compensation For A Skiing Fall Or Accident

 - Joint dislocations with acromioclavicular (AC) dislocations being high on the list

 - Glenohumeral and sternoclavicular joint dislocation (rarer)

-- Rotator cuff impingement (another soft tissue injury) that skiers can suffer
+- Rotator cuff impingement (another soft tissue ski injury) that skiers can suffer

 To learn more about how to make skiing accident claims after sustaining injury through no fault of your own, please continue reading.
 Alternatively, get in touch today to see if you could claim skiing accident compensation for your incident.

-If you choose to make a claim, a personal injury solicitor can help.
-They will ask you some relevant questions surrounding the circumstances of your accident before providing you with essential advice on what you could claim for, examples of which are below:
+If you choose to make a claim, a personal injury solicitor could help.
+They will ask you some relevant questions surrounding the circumstances of your accident before providing you with essential advice on what you could claim for.